 - Name the file as book.xltx

 The file needs to be saved or moved to your XLSTART directory, which is on your local C: drive.
 The location of this directory varies depending on your version of Windows and Microsoft Office; search your hard drive for the folder.
-Depending on your version of Excel, of the examples of the location include:
+Depending on your version of Excel, examples of the location include: